sjoerdvandommelen/id5415/collections/_id5415/3-2-assignment.md

 At this step, we should now have working sensors (and some data)!
 Now we need to structure our data collection,

-do some basic processing,  and send this data to bucket.
+do some basic processing,  and send this data to Bucket.